Sillvernhancs/428.P1.Silver---Main/README.md

 # Posture Correction AR Demo

+This is a collaborative efford of: Silver Vo, Mike Maczynski, Anwar Alqam, and Jrshin Chen.

 Built from Arduino Fire Beetle with gyro, accelerometer, and flex sensor.
 Process within Processing4 and translate data into a 3D vector for Unity to use and apply to model

 Integrate the Vuforia AR engine into Unity to map model to an target image